metno/pyaerocom/docs/api.rst

 Other than gridded data, ungridded data represents data that is irregularly sampled in space and time, for instance, observations at different locations around the globe.
-Such data is represented in pyaerocom by :class:`UngriddedData` which is essentially a point-cloud dataset.
-Reading of :class:`UngriddedData` is typically specific for different observational data records, as they typically come in various data formats using various metadata conventions, which need to be harmonised, which is done during the data import.
+Such data is represented in pyaerocom by `UngriddedData` which is essentially a point-cloud dataset.
+Reading of `UngriddedData` is typically specific for different observational data records, as they typically come in various data formats using various metadata conventions, which need to be harmonised, which is done during the data import.